 Turning organic waste into quality fish, pig and poultry feed

-The Waste 2 Feed project utilises a natural, locally available resource to bring sustainable and economically viable means of converting waste into nutritious, high-protein fish, poultry and pig feed, comprised of high-protein and readily digestible carbohydrate.
+The Waste 2 Feed project utilises a natural, locally available resource to bring sustainable and economically viable means of converting waste into nutritious, fish, poultry and pig feed, comprised of high-protein and readily digestible carbohydrate.

 Our bottom-up, asset-based participatory development approach includes training and agri-business opportunities for individuals, families and communities.
 Many waste-management costs may be reversed to become viable small business solutions.

 While locally available fish meal, palm kernel meal, copra meal, wheat bran, rice bran and brewery waste, are available, the cost of these adds greatly to the cost of production and viability of chicken, fish and pig production.
 By utilising various organic waste sources converted to high protein and high carbohydrate material by the Black Soldier Fly Larvae, the cost of production of chicken and pig feed at household and village level can be reduced significantly.

 The increased profit earning opportunity this technology provides in rural areas leads to many benefits which include improved nutrition, lower cost of meat, increased distribution of income from chicken, fish and pig production, lower blue fly population (pest and disease carrier), and reducing rural to urban drift and the ensuing urban poverty.